-Supporters of immigration reform in Florida have hopes that incoming President-elect Joe Biden could do several things to improve circumstances for immigrants and their families.
+Supporters of immigration reform in Florida have hopes that incoming President-elect Joe Biden could do several things to rectify family separation and improve circumstances for immigrants and their families.
 This includes repealing certain measures and limitations put into place under the prior administration.
 Many hope that he also has plans to address the issue of family separation soon after he takes office.
 While the main goal will be to reunify families, there are hundreds of kids whose parents have not yet been located.

 In a pre-election statement, Biden said that as President, he would create a task force to locate these parents.
 He also indicated he would not prosecute families for violating immigration laws by crossing the border without authorization.
 Soon-to-be ex-President Trump used these violations as justification for detaining parents and separating their children from them.